Why California's Body Armor Ban Proposal is Unconstitutional

 The bill would have a significant impact on the body armor community, as it would greatly restrict the ability of average citizens to purchase body armor.
 This would disproportionately affect law-abiding citizens who use body armor for lawful purposes such as hunting, outdoor activities, and personal protection.
 The bill would make it more difficult for these individuals to acquire the equipment they need to stay safe like the concealable Ghost Shirt package from Spartan Armor Systems®.

-The bill could lead to unintended consequences such as driving sales of body armor underground, where it would be harder to regulate and ensure that the equipment is being used for lawful purposes.
-Additionally, it would make it more difficult for law-abiding citizens to protect themselves, which is not the intended goal of the bill.
+These bills could lead to unintended consequences such as driving sales of body armor underground, where it would be harder to regulate and ensure that the equipment is being used for lawful purposes.
+Additionally, it would make it more difficult for law-abiding citizens to protect themselves, which is not the intended goal of these bills.

-The body armor community can take action to fight this bill by contacting their legislators and expressing their opposition to the bill.
-They can also organize grassroots efforts, such as letter-writing campaigns or rallies, to raise awareness about the negative impact of the bill on the community.
+The body armor community can take action to fight these bills by contacting their legislators and expressing their opposition to the bill.
+They can also organize grassroots efforts, such as letter-writing campaigns or rallies, to raise awareness about the negative impact of the bill on their community.
 It's important that the body armor community makes their voices heard and fights against this infringement on their rights.

 The body armor community needs to take action to fight this infringement of their rights and ensure that they are able to purchase body armor for lawful purposes.
 The bill may have some people feeling like they're stuck in a game of whack-a-mole, trying to protect their rights.
 But let's not let this bill pass without a fight.